 - Assistance dogs are always welcome to the site

 - Hearing Loop available, please contact us for more details

-- We will be offering two Quiet Hour sessions at our summer beach on 20th August at 9:30am and 27th August at 3:30pm.
+- We will be offer Quiet Hour sessions at our Summer beach and will advertise these.

 - We can provide information in different languages please ask our reception staff for more details